huangc28/go-darkpanda-backend/README.md

 # TODOs

-- [x] docker environment with postgres and redis
+- [x] docker environment with postgres and redis.
-- [x] dotenv files
+- [x] dotenv files.
+= [] Verify referral code.
 - [] Write a test to emit service confirmed message.
-- [] Create Makefile commands to run migrations for both `test` and `development` environments
+- [] Create Makefile commands to run migrations for both `test` and `development` environments.
-- []  Implement an API to return inquiries, only female user can fetch inquiries
+- []  Implement an API to return inquiries, only female user can fetch inquiries.
-- [] Add image relative APIs
+- [] Add image relative APIs.